-If you understand that posture is not something you do, but something that happens as a result of something you do, then it's obvious that good posture is a worthwhile objective.
+Posture is not something you do, but what happens as a result of something you do.
+Depending on what you do, posture can become worse or better.

 I'll give you an example.
 You're sitting, slouched in a chair at a seminar and the speaker says, 'Sit up straight.'
 You sit up straight.
 But a minute later you're back in the slouch position.

 Poor posture is an indicator that muscles are not strong enough or flexible enough to keep your body in good alignment.

 Stay in poor alignment for 20 years and you end up with a crook back, stiff neck, 'cold' shoulder, limp wrist, bung hip, game leg and dicky knee.